 “Tank” means any container constructed primarily of non-earthen materials used for the purpose of storing, holding, or separating emulsion, crude oil, condensate, or produced water and that is designed to operate below 15 psig normal operating pressure.

-“Unsafe-to-Monitor Components” means components installed at locations that would prevent the safe inspection or repair of components as defined by U.S. Occupational Safety and Health Administration (OSHA) standards or in provisions for worker safety found in 29 CFR Part 1910.
+“Unsafe to Monitor Components” means components installed at locations that would prevent the safe inspection or repair of components as defined by U.S. Occupational Safety and Health Administration (OSHA) standards or in provisions for worker safety found in 29 CFR Part 1910.

 “Vapor collection system” means equipment and components installed on pressure vessels, separators, tanks, or sumps including piping, connections, and flow-inducing devices used to collect and route emission vapors to a processing, sales gas, or fuel gas system; to a gas disposal well; or to a vapor control device.